 Binaural beats are a brainwave entrainment technology designed to put your brain into the same activity state as when you are meditating using traditional methods.
 Traditional meditation can be very difficult because it’s difficult to hold the mind’s focus, so many people miss out on its benefits.

 Brainwave entrainment puts you in the meditative state easily and quickly.
 It gives anyone a chance to use meditation as a tool for personal growth, relaxation or spiritual practice.

-How to Use Binaural Beats
+How To Use Binaural Beats

 Find a comfortable place free of distractions.
-It’s important not to listen to binaural beats when you need to do something that requires your full attention like driving.
+It’s important not to listen to binaural beats when you need to do something that requires your full attention, like driving.
 Avoid any tasks that are mentally demanding because the meditative state is not conducive to quick, action-oriented critical thinking.

 Be sure to give yourself enough listening time!
-The brain requires about 7 minutes to entrain, or fall in sync, with the audio stimulus.
+The brain requires about 7 minutes to entrain or fall in sync, with the audio stimulus.
 Give yourself at least 15-30 minutes of listening time to experience the benefits.

 You can meditate with your eyes open, and focus on a candle or an object to help focus your mind; or, you can meditate with eyes closed, and focus solely on the music.
 Experiment with both to see what works best.
-Beginners usually find eyes-closed meditation to be easier because there are less distractions.
+Beginners usually find eyes-closed meditation to be easier because there are fewer distractions.

-It works like this: each ear receives a slightly different frequency at the same time, and the brain perceives the tone that is the difference of the two.
+It works like this: each ear receives a slightly different frequency at the same time, and the brain perceives the tone that is the difference between the two.
 If 210 Hz pulses into one ear and 200 into the other, the brain will process the two sounds into a 10 Hz frequency, which happens to be the same frequency produced by the brain during meditation.

 When you start listening to your track, focus your attention on the music so that you help your mind settle into a relaxed state.

 Imagine if you were an athlete and you wanted to run a marathon but wanted to skip the training – good luck, right?
 While binaural beats put your brain into a meditative state, they do not have any special powers to create specific changes in your brain.

 1. Enhancing your meditation practice

-“Meditation is very important.
+Meditation is very important.
 It has a very high objective – to take us away from this world of suffering into the world of happiness, joy and Bliss.
 It is a method, a discipline, that we have to follow very discreetly and if we follow it properly we will find that meditation helps us to discover ourselves, what we really are.– Swami Nirliptananda

 2. Increasing your intelligence and mental abilities

 Binaural beats do the same thing: they help create a synchronicity between the brain’s hemispheres.
 This helps you think more holistically.
 Instead of being predominantly a left-brain analyst or a right-brain creative, you become a whole-brain thinker.

 Also, keep a journal!
 Meditation often leads to an amazing amount of inspired ideas.
 Write them down before you forget them!

 3. Stress relief